‘Ay Kash / ای کاش / If Only’ is an award winning theatre, art and

 Too much if I want to fall in love and have my heart broken?

 Too much if I prefer freedom over longing?
-What it my hair turns grey,

 and my lips are never kissed?